JacqsLabz/Sims4-Yootz-Story/2.10-Life+Death/00-index.md

 ![](12-21-17_11-47-28%C2%A0PM.png)

-to fill her, and give her back a body.
+to fill her spirit, and return her to the mortal plane with a body.

 ![](12-21-17_11-49-05%C2%A0PM.png)